kanatea/mountain-biking/README.md

 ### Transform
 - Trails were filtered based on location, the island of Madeira were split into 9 tiles, drawn by specified coordinates, and trails located within each tile were called from the Strava API.
 - The climb categories were recoded for clarification, which is used for their color coding on the frontend.
-All data transformations can be found in `map.html` under the _pill categories_ section
+All data transformations can be found in `map.html` under the _pill categories_ section.
 - Climb distance and elevation gain were similarly grouped into buckets for filtering functionality on the frontend.

 ### Load
-- Processed data is loaded into pgAdmin in the `strava.trails` table, which is displayed as trial data on the frontend
+- Processed data is loaded into pgAdmin in the `strava.trails` table, which is displayed as trial data on the frontend.
 - The frontend site allows users to submit reviews and maintenance requests, which updates the pgAdmin database.
 The review data is stored on `pa.trail_ratings` and the maintenance data is stored on `pa.maintenance`.
 - Average trail rating data and most recent maintenance requests are called from the database back to the frontend to dynamically display user input.